karmada-io/karmada/docs/proposals/resource-interpreter-webhook/README.md

 ## Motivation

-Nowadays, lots of people or projects extend Kubernetes by `Custom Resource Defination`.
+Nowadays, lots of people or projects extend Kubernetes by `Custom Resource Definition`.
 In order to propagate the custom resources, Karmada has to learn the structure of the custom resource.

 ### Goals